Paranioar/Awesome_Image_Text_Retrieval_Benchmark/README.md

-# Image_Text_Matching_Bentchmark
+# Image_Text_Matching_Benchmark
-PyTorch code for Bentchmark of Image Text Matching that builds on the open sources for Further Exploration.
+PyTorch code for Benchmark of Image Text Matching that builds on the open sources for Further Exploration.
 We will release the codes that can be deployed on multi-GPU as soon as possible.
 ## Code structure
 ### Generic representation extraction